-LOMA Behavior and Training wants you to have confidence about your training choice.
+LOMA Behavior and Training wants you to have peace of mind about your training choice.
 What makes LOMA different from most companies in San Antonio is that ALL our trainers are required to pursue certification through the most reputable organizations: the Certification Council of Professional Dog Trainers (CCPDT), the Karen Pryor Academy, the International Association of Animal Behavior Consultants (IAABC), and Fear Free Pets.
 You can be assured that our trainers are held to the highest ethical and behavioral standards in the industry.
 We currently staff the MOST in home trainers in San Antonio with the Fear Free certifications and the only behavior consultant (Non Veterinary) in Texas who is a member of the American Veterinary Society of Animal Behavior.

-We emphasize these certifications because not all certifications are alike.
 There are currently no licensing, education or experience requirements to work as a dog behavior professional and no government agency monitors what it means to be a “certified” trainer.
 This means not all certifications are alike.
 So we’ve made your choice simple by only hiring trainers who adhere to the highest standards in the industry.
-We want you to have the great training you and your dogs.
-Take a look here at the code of ethics we follow.
+We want you to have the great training you and your dog deserve.

-All trainers are employees, NOT subcontractors.
+All our trainers are employees, NOT subcontractors.
 This allows us to provide you with consistent, quality customer service and training.
 We ALSO carry general liability insurance, and each employee has successfully passed a background check.

 Give clients the highest quality behavior modification and training options for their dogs.